longhuo-0/message-service/Readme.md

 ## Description

-- This application manages messages and provides details about those messages, and determine whether a message is a palindrome.
+- This application manages messages, provides details about those messages, and determines whether a message is a palindrome.
-- System deployed on Amazon and using AWS Application Load Balancer to manage network traffic to docker swarm nodes.
+- The system is deployed on Amazon and using AWS Application Load Balancer to manage network traffic to docker swarm nodes.
-- Chosen Node as rest api server and use mongo atlas as storage.
+- Chosen Node as REST API server and use Mongo Atlas as data storage.
-- Application tested in node version 12, 14, 15 by github actions.
+- Application tested in node version 12, 14, 15 by GitHub actions.
-- Project api is designed follow Rest Design Pattern.
+- Project API is designed to follow Rest Design Pattern.
 [See API Doc](API.md).

 ## Architecture